What Does An Air Purifier Do?

 Types of Air Purifiers

 - HEPA air purifier – The most popular type that uses a High Efficiency Particulate Air (HEPA) filter.
 A True HEPA filter is certified to capture 99.97% microscopic particles down to 0.3 microns.
-Combine with filters such as a pre-filter, carbon filter, ionizer, and UV-light, HEPA air purifier can remove any types of airborne contaminants at home.
+Combine with filters such as a pre-filter, carbon filter, HEPA air purifier can remove any types of airborne contaminants at home.

 - Carbon air purifier – Also known as deodorizer or charcoal air purifier.
 Uses adsorbent material like activated carbon filter or charcoal to remove smoke, chemical fumes, and odors.